 What Is Fleet Management?

-Fleet management is a system that includes both logistics and dispatch software to maintain a fleet of vehicles.
-A company can experience a significant setback if one vehicle is out of commission and problems will be compounded if vehicles are not properly maintained.
+So, what is fleet management?
+In its simplest term, fleet management is a vehicle tracking system that includes both logistics and dispatch software to maintain a fleet of vehicles.
+A company can experience a significant setback if one vehicle is out of commission, and problems will be compounded if vehicles are not properly maintained.

 Every vehicle has a life expectancy.
 Whether you want to replace your fleet every five years or keep the vehicles for ten years, how they are maintained affects your bottom line.